I love Soundcloud and find that it is a great way to get started with publishing a podcast.

 With the basics of your account taken care of, you can now upload your first podcast on SoundCloud.
 It’s worth mentioning that you will need to set up an RSS feed for your audience to subscribe to, something that you could easily do by checking the relevant tab on the settings panel.
 You can also tweak the optional content settings, such as:

-- Custom feed name: This allows you use a longer title in your feeds
+- Custom feed name: This allows you to use a more extended title in your feeds

 - Email address: Some apps will require this before displaying your feed